The Erasmus Programme

 Diversity is a key feature of Europe – especially in the area of education, where systems and practices vary enormously from one country to another.
 This diversity is a source of enrichment for everyone and offers fertile ground for innovation and creativity.
 Erasmus promotes lifelong learning, provides access to education for all, and helps people acquire internationally recognised qualifications and skills.
 On a more fundamental level, Erasmus encourages language learning and mobility.
 Together, we are stronger.

-Information for incoming Erasmus students in 2016 and 2017
+Information for incoming Erasmus students in 2017

 Welcome to the University of Freiburg’s English Department!